RSS FEED

 )

-Nice little modifier prototype.
-Once all three axes are checked, the outcome is visually the same as flipping the normals – however, unlike the Normal modifier, it won't reorder face vertices so face normals remain unchanged:
+It's a modifier and it does what we wanted it to do, mirrors explicit normals.
+Once all three axes are checked, the outcome is visually the same as just flipping the normals – however, unlike the Normal modifier, it doesn't flip faces, only the vertex normals change:

 DISCLAIMER: All scripts and snippets are provided as is under Creative Commons Zero (public domain, no restrictions) license.
 The author and this blog cannot be held liable for any loss caused as a result of inaccuracy or error within these web pages.
 Use at your own risk.